 The Inner Sanctum

 Founder of original Brighton Writers Retreat.
 Constantly trying to escape her family to write while simultaneously reaching new heights of procrastination.
 Sarah writes endlessly and is never satisfied.
-She graduated in the top 20% of her MA creative writing class at UEA, won the David Higham Award, won an Arts Council grant to complete her first novel under the mentorship of critically acclaimed author Peter Hobbs, was one of the NWS10 talented early career writers, and gained a rarely given special mention in the BBC Short Story Award.
-She is on the millionth iteration of her first novel because her mean agent keeps sending it back for the never ending tinkering of doom.
-Sarah runs the Worthing Writers’ Retreat and is the queen of spreadsheets, novel plotting, and whip-cracking extraordinaire.
+She graduated in the top 20% of her MA creative writing class at UEA, won the David Higham Award, won an Arts Council grant to complete her first novel under the mentorship of critically acclaimed author Peter Hobbs, was one of the NWS10 talented early career writers, and gained a rarely given special mention in the BBC Short Story Award and then got completely sidetracked by Writers’ HQ and helping other writers sort their shit out.
+Procrastination level: 100!

 Jo is also a human who procrastinates about writing by writing about writing.
 Her novel White Lies won the Luke Bitmead Bursary and was published by Legend Press in 2014.
 She’s also had a bunch of short fiction published, nabbed a (different) Arts Council grant to write the (shitty) first draft of her next novel, is attempting a screenplay adaptation of the first book, and is currently elbow-deep in an MA in Shakespeare because she’s a literary badass/masochist.
 Jo runs the Brighton Writers’ Retreat and is the queen of editing, swearing on social media, and flip-chart facilitation.

 Our top-drawer regional reps